 These are the steps you need to follow in a state revenue matter before NCAT.

-Step 1: Check that NCAT can review the decision Step 2: Lodge an objection with State Revenue Step 3: Consider whether you need legal representation Step 4: Apply to NCAT to review the decision Step 5: Lodge the application form by the deadline and pay the fee Step 6: Consider whether to apply for a temporary suspension of the Chief Commissioner's decision Step 7: Receive a letter from NCAT Step 8: Attend the directions hearing Step 9: Lodge your evidence and submissions Step 10: Take part in the hearing Step 11: Receive NCAT's decision Step 12: If you are not satisfied with NCAT's decision, consider whether you have grounds for appeal
+Step 1: Check that NCAT can review the decision Step 2: Lodge an objection with Revenue NSWStep 3: Consider whether you need legal representation Step 4: Apply to NCAT to review the decision Step 5: Lodge the application form by the deadline and pay the fee Step 6: Consider whether to apply for a temporary suspension of the Chief Commissioner's decision Step 7: Receive a letter from NCAT Step 8: Attend the directions hearing Step 9: Lodge your evidence and submissions Step 10: Take part in the hearing Step 11: Receive NCAT's decision Step 12: If you are not satisfied with NCAT's decision, consider whether you have grounds for appeal

-The Chief Commissioner of State Revenue (CCSR) will tell you if one of its decisions can be reviewed by NCAT.
+The Chief Commissioner of Revenue NSW will tell you if one of its decisions can be reviewed by NCAT.
 If you are unsure whether NCAT can review a decision, you may need to get legal help or check the list of relevant legislation to see whether NCAT has the power to review the decision.

 The Chief Commissioner will consider the objection and either: